-Byzantine Empire covers the big period in history from the Late Antiquity till the Middle Ages: 395–1453 c.
-Thanks to The Migration Period the Early Middle Ages’ armor included different styles and types.
-The most common type of helmet of that time was a helm composed of segments which are fixed by the wide metal ring.
-Such construction is also called “Spangenhelm”.
-Same helmets can be seen on The Bayeux Tapestry.
-No wonder that significant improvements in the shape of helmets occurred in the 10th century under the influence of the East, where blacksmithing technologies were more developed compared to Western Europe.
+The Byzantine Empire covered the period spanning Late Antiquity until the Middle Ages: roughly 395–1453.
+Thanks to the Migration Period, the Early Middle Ages’ armor included different styles and types.
+The most common type of helmet of that time was a helm composed of segments which are affixed to a wide metal ring.
+This manner of construction is also called “Spangenhelm” and can be seen on the Bayeux Tapestry.
+It’s no wonder that significant improvements in the shape of helmets occurred in the X century due to the influence of the East, where blacksmithing technologies were more developed as compared to Western Europe.

-Our Byzantine style helmet is made from the four quarters connected by the four steel bands and wide ring.
-Steel nasal element and vertical steel bands are decorated with the brass.
+Our Byzantine style helmet is made from four quarters connected by four steel bands and a wide ring.
+The steel nasal element and vertical steel bands are decorated with brass.
 There are brass squares all along the wide steel ring.
-Steel rosette on the top of the helmet is riveted to all elements of the skull.
-The red bristle decor could symbolize the flame.
-But evidently it gives a fine and exquisite look to this helmet.
-You are welcome to choose the type of the aventail.
-It can be chainmail aventail or riveted aventail which is fixed on the bottom line of the skull and nasal.
-The inside fastening is made as leather straps with buckle.
-Helmet can be made from mild steel, tempered steel, stainless steel, titanium.
-Whatever option you’d choose – the skull and nasal of the helmet will be decorated with brass elements.
+A steel rosette on the top of the helmet is riveted to all elements of the skull.
+The red bristle decor symbolizes flames and gives an exquisite look to this helmet.

-The Byzantine style helmet of represented design can be used in LARP and reenactment.
-But if you are interested in getting this helmet for full contact medieval combat – it’s possible to make it buhurt-optimized.
+In its standard form, the Byzantine helmet can be used in LARP and reenactment.
+But if you are interested in getting this helmet for full contact medieval combat, it’s possible to make it buhurt-optimized.
 Feel free to contact us for more details.